 These fluffy dogs have an alert, lively expression.
 They can grow very attached to their owners which make them very vocal.
 When strangers and often children approach, they have a low growl that means, “Leave me alone”.

 When they hear any noise that is threatening, they bark with a high-pitched shrill.
 Unknown to many, this breed is in the “Spitz” family with Huskies, Malamutes and Akita.
 They come in a variety of colors.

-Counter to popular belief, the “Min Pin” is not a miniature Doberman, although among other colorings, it can have the coloring of a Doberman.
-It is a brave dog and will give chase with its barks and non-stop energy.
+Counter to popular belief, the “Min Pin” is not a miniature Doberman, although among other coloring, it can have the coloring of a Doberman.
+It is a brave dog and will give chase with his loud barks and non-stop energy.